jamesbvaughan/jamesbvaughan.com/_posts/2018-2-26-grocery-prices.md

 Over the past few months, I've been spending a growing portion of that time learning about personal finance.
 At the time of this writing,
-I have just a few months left in college and the reality that I'm going to be working full time soon has been starting to sink in.
+I have just a few months left in college and at the beginning of this quarter the reality that I am soon going to be working full time started to sink in.
-At the same time, I began to realize how uneducated I was about personal finance and the benefits of understanding it.
+At the same time, I began to realize how little I really knew about personal finance, so I decided to change that.

 After getting some recommendations from a couple friends who are further along in life than I am,